 - I just enjoy smoothies on a more regular basis and shakes wellllll they’re a more special occasion or dessert kind of treat.

-- Invest in a heavy duty blender; I’ve used a Blend Tec for well over a century now and I love it!
+- Invest in a heavy duty blender; I’ve used a Blend Tec for well over a decade now and I love it!
 It’s powerful enough to blend frozen fruit and vegetables smooth, smooth, smooth!

 - I prefer using frozen fruits and vegetables in my smoothies so they have a thicker consistency.